Conway House (Camden, Maine): Description

 The Conway House stands near the southern border of Camden and the northern border of Rockport, on the northwest side of United States Route 1 between it and Conway Road.
 Its access road is on US 1.
 The house is a 1 1/2-story Cape style wood-frame structure, four bays wide, with a central chimney.
 It was apparently built on the foundation of an older house, possibly dating to the early 18th century.
 The timber framing of the house is rough, with tree bark evident on some of its beams, and axe and adze markings on the beams and some trim elements.

 History

 Conway House was built around 1770 by Robert Thorndike, the first White settler in Camden.
 Thorndike's son Robert Jr. was born in the house in 1773, who was one of the first White children born in the area.
 He bought the lot for $65 and lived in the home until 1825, when Frederick Conway bought the home.
-It stayed in the Conway family until 1916.
 It was the home of US Navy quartermaster William Conway.
+The property stayed in the Conway family until 1916.

 By 1961, the property was in rundown condition and was purchased by Ambrose Cramer and donated to the Camden-Rockport Historical Society, who subsequently restored and furnished the building with 18th and early 19th century items.
 It was opened to the public as a museum in 1962.
 The Camden Garden Club landscaped the property and restored the plants common to the area prior to 1860.